anantjain-xyz/anantjain.dev/_posts/books-read-and-listened-to-in-2021/index.md

 ---
-title: 'Books read and listened to in 2021'
+title: "Books read and listened to in 2021"
-description: '12 books and 10 audiobooks'
+description: "12 books and 10 audiobooks"
-date: '2021-12-25'
+date: "2021-12-25"
-categories: ['Book List']
+categories: ["Book List"]
 published: true
 ---